100/50 Journey landscape

 Althena Rosalind

-I am Althena Rosalind.
+I'm Althena Rosalind.
 Most days you will find me writing my two sci-fantasy serials or coaching fellow writers on how to build their personal brands.
-All of this ties into my biggest goal, which is a 50-year journey to launch 100 creative projects.
+I'm in the early years of a fifty-year mission and I'm sharing everything I learn as I learn it.